Vocabulary, defined

 A connected codebase in Specsight, scoped to one Organisation.
 Every Feature, Scenario, and changelog entry belongs to exactly one Project.

-- OPERATION
+- OPERATIONS

-Release Sync
+Sync

-The release-triggered update that keeps a Specsight spec in sync with the codebase.
-Fires automatically every time code lands on the tracked branch.
+The release-triggered update to a Specsight spec.
+Fires automatically every time code lands on the tracked branch, touching only the scenarios that release changed.

 Industry context